dustin10/VichUploaderBundle/Resources/doc/usage.md

 The `UploadableField` annotation has a few required options.
 They are as follows:

   * `mapping`: the mapping name specified in the bundle configuration to use ;
-  * `fileNameProperty`: the property that will contained the name of the uploaded file.
+  * `fileNameProperty`: the property that will containe the name of the uploaded file.
 This is the only property that is saved in the database.

 **Note**: